Sandelier/AnimePlanet-Additions/README.md

 ### Options page
 You can disable/enable features in the options page of the addon.
 Options page in firefox is at about:addons and in chromium its browser://extensions.
-Options page is gonna be redesigned sooner or later.

 ### Acknowledgements
 * **Mangaupdates** ([https://api.mangaupdates.com/](https://api.mangaupdates.com/)): Mangaupdates api is used for "Extra manga data" feature to fetch manga data